-Parents are asked to complete the Student Health Information and Emergency Authorization form yearly.
-This information shall be updated as necessary (change in address or work/home phone number).
+If a student has a medical emergency at school or a school-related activity when the parent cannot be reached, the school may have to rely on previously provided written parental consent to obtain emergency medical treatment, and information about allergies to medication, foods, insect bites, etc. Therefore, parents should keep emergency care information up-to-date (name of doctor, emergency phone numbers, allergies, etc.) WPISD parents are asked to complete the Student Health Information and Emergency Authorization form yearly.
 This form provides the school nurse with names and phone numbers of persons to be contacted in the event of a student illness or injury.
-The completed form also provides important student health information: medical conditions, medications, or known drug allergies.
-By signing the form, parents give consent for school officials to obtain medical treatment in emergency situations as permitted by law.
 In the event of an accident or serious illness and parents cannot been reached, the 911 system will be initiated.
 The student will be taken to the nearest emergency room.
 Wills Point ISD assumes no financial liability for the medical expenses.